indseal/Oracle-EBusiness-Suite-R12.2-Patching-Automation/Readme.txt

 Step 7: Finally, run fs_clone to sync run and patch file systems
 •	sh ebs_apps_patch.sh fs_clone
+(if fs_clone has failed for any reason, we need to fix the issue and may need to trigger fs_clone with force option.
+In that case, use the command – sh ebs_apps_patch.sh fs_clone_force)

 Step 8: Check ADOP Status
 •	sh ebs_apps_patch.sh adop_status